MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxworkq/nf-rxworkq-rxposttoworkerthread.md

 ### -param pContext [in]

 A pointer to a context parameter associated with the work item to complete that is passed to the driver.

-##### - WorkQueueType.DelayedWorkQueue

-Insert WORK_QUEUE_ITEM into the queue from which a system thread with a variable priority attribute will process the work item.

-##### - WorkQueueType.HyperCriticalWorkQueue

-Insert WORK_QUEUE_ITEM into the queue from which a system thread will process the work item so that the routine to invoke is not blocked.

-##### - WorkQueueType.CriticalWorkQueue

-Insert WORK_QUEUE_ITEM into the queue from which a system thread with a real-time priority attribute will process the work item.

 ## -returns